Nonoum/LP_MPPT_PIC12F675/README.md

 ### Versioning important note:
 Version format is major.minor.THR.OPTION where:
-- THR is a threshold constant, which should be chosen according to used input diode for optimal work:
+- THR is a threshold constant, which should be chosen according to used input diode or potential loss on input wires for optimal work:
     * compiled THR versions are 202, 198, 194; 202 is assumed for "no input diode" connection, 198 - for low drop diodes, 194 - for worse diodes.
     * THR choice affects efficiency and output pulsations and it's preferable to use lower THR (leave a little room until MPP) - see "PROJ_CONST_THR" notes and "Input diode Vf" notes in "main.c".
 - OPTION is used pinout/topology, see "FW_VER_OPTION vaiants" in "main.c".